-I took these pictures ages ago and they’ve been patiently waiting for me to write up a tutorial.
-I did a lot of experimenting with applied i-cord when I was designing the Ruby hoody.
-Because the i-cord is a contrasting colour to the hood, I wanted to make sure the wrong colour wasn’t poking through the i-cord when it was complete.
+I did a lot of experimenting with applied i-cord when I was designing the Ruby hoodie.
+Because the i-cord is a contrasting colour to the hood, I wanted to make sure the other colour wasn’t poking through the i-cord when it was complete.
 Most of the ones I tried were messy.
-I finally found the one that I use in my designs.
-It neatly encases the selvage edge inside the i-cord tube.
+I finally found the one I was happy with; it neatly encases the selvedge edge inside the i-cord tube.

-Step 1: Start the same way you would for a regular i-cord.
-Using a double-pointed needle, cast on 4 sts.
-(As always, all photos can be clicked for a larger view.)
+Start the same way you would for a regular i-cord.
+Using a double-pointed needle, cast on 4 stitches.

-Step 2: Slide the sts to the end of the needle so that the first CO stitch is ready to be knit.
+Slide the stitches to the end of the needle so that the first cast-on stitch is ready to be knit.

-Step 3: With the working yarn coming from the 4th st on the needle and stretching behind the work, insert another dpn into the first st and knit.
+With the working yarn coming from the fourth stitch on the needle and stretching behind the work, insert another double-pointed needle into the first stitch and knit.

-Step 4: (The next few photos show the i-cord already attached to the selvage, but the principal is the same.)
+(The next few photos show the i-cord already attached to the selvedge, but the principle is the same.)
 Knit to the last stitch.

-Step 5: Slip the 4th st as if to knit.
+Slip the fourth stitch as if to knit.

-Step 9: You now have 4 sts on the needle and you’re ready to start over.
+You now have four stitches on the needle and you’re ready to start over.
 Repeat Steps 2 through 8 until your applied i-cord is the length you need.